 For previous blog reports, you can check out my:

+For more recent reports head to my traffic and income blog reports page.
 If you have read any of my previous reports you’ll probably know that my blog doesn’t generate any income yet.
 That’s because I won’t place any ads until I qualify for Mediavine, which is one of the best ad networks and requires 25,000 sessions in 30 days to apply.

 Mediavine is one of the best paying networks out there and they pay attention to speed.
 Placing any ads on your website will slow it down and most probably slow your growth, so in my opinion, you are better off not placing ads from slower networks that just bring you pennies, and holding out for Mediavine.